jishanshaikh4/mole-in-the-hole/README.md

 - Difficulty adjment button/toggle (NOT DONE YET).

 # License
+Challenge taken from [here](https://www.github.com/wesbos/javascript30/).
 This project is licensed under MIT Licence.
 Some rights reserved.
 You can not use, re-modify, distribute it for commercial purposes.
 Read more about licence [here](https://en.wikipedia.org/wiki/MIT_License).

     Copyright 2018-Present.
 Jishan Shaikh and Rodrigo Medeiros.